TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Generalizable Traffic Control Agent

-Figure~\ref{fig:archi} presents an overview of our agent framework for generalizable traffic control.
-(1) We first construct a unified traffic control agent that performs executable spatiotemporal reasoning, producing structured diagnostics and feedback-grounded actions through closed-loop interactions with the environment under coupled traffic dynamics.
-(2) In parallel, we introduce a spatiotemporal memory mechanism that maintains cross-episode analytical context, enabling the accumulation of reusable procedural knowledge across diverse traffic regimes and improving coherence and effectivenessin long-horizon reasoning and control.
-(3) To ensure system-level performance, we adopt a multi-stage training strategy that begins with supervised cold-start initialization and is subsequently refined via agentic reinforcement learning under system-level objectives, enabling unified optimization across heterogeneous subsystems and aligning local decisions with system-level traffic efficiency.
+Figure~\ref{fig:archi} presents an overview of TrafficClaw for generalizable traffic control.
+(1) The agent performs executable spatiotemporal reasoning to generate structured diagnostics and feedback-grounded actions through closed-loop agent-environment interactions.
+(2) A spatiotemporal memory mechanism maintains cross-episode analytical context, accumulating procedural knowledge for self-improvement in long-horizon control.
+(3) A multi-stage training strategy starts with supervised initialization and is followed by agentic RL under system-level objectives, enabling unified optimization across heterogeneous subsystems and aligning local decisions with system-level traffic efficiency.